meilisearch/documentation/create/how_to/README.md

 # How To

-How to guides take the reader through the steps required to solve a real-world problem.
-Like recipes in a cookbook, they're a repeatable solution that can be returned to again and again.
+These how-to guides take the reader through the steps required to solve a real-world problem.
+Like recipes in a cookbook, they represent repeatable solutions to particular problems.

+This is not the section for tutorial content.
+If you'd like to follow a step-by-step tutorial that introduces you to the basics of MeiliSearch, check out our [getting started guide](/learn/learn_meilisearch/getting_started.md).

 ### Available content